israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

     Parses a string representation of a date and returns the number of milliseconds since 1 January, 1970, 00:00:00, UTC, with leap seconds ignored.

 Date.UTC()
-    Accepts the same parameters as the longest form of the constructor (i.e. 2 to 7) and returns the number of milliseconds since 1 January, 1970, 00:00:00 UTC
+    Accepts the same parameters as the longest form of the constructor (i.e. 2 to 7) and returns the number of milliseconds since 1 January, 1970, 00:00:00 UTC, with leap seconds ignored

 #### The Date Constructor